-- The council's corporate plan is the key strategic document that sets out its vision and ambitions for the Island.
+The council's corporate plan is the key strategic document that sets out its vision and ambitions for the Island.
 The plan sets out the priorities, the outcomes that are expected to be achieved, what it will do to deliver them and what measures it will use to monitor progress against their successful achievement.
-The corporate plan is underpinned by a number of directorate plans, prepared by directors, that include the operational detail for core business that must be delivered, plans for improvement, development or change, financial planning, key risks and their management/mitigation as performance measures and monitoring arrangements. - Quarterly reporting on progress against the delivery of agreed priorities and outcomes is undertaken by Cabinet and which is also available to the scrutiny committee for review. - Central to the delivery of the corporate plan is the council's medium term financial strategy which plays a pivotal role in translating ambitions into action.
+The corporate plan is underpinned by a number of directorate plans, prepared by directors, which include the operational detail for core business that must be delivered, plans for improvement, development or change, financial planning, key risks and their management/mitigation as performance measures and monitoring arrangements.

+- Quarterly reporting on progress against the delivery of agreed priorities and outcomes is undertaken by Cabinet and which is also available to the scrutiny committee for review. - Central to the delivery of the corporate plan is the council's medium term financial strategy which plays a pivotal role in translating ambitions into action.
 The strategy focuses on determining the overall financial position for the council and considers any major issues affecting the council's finances.
-It forms the basis for developing the overall budget, and any contingencies that need to be put in place for any unavoidable service pressures that may arise and the ongoing impact of COVID-19. - All committee reports require an assessment of the carbon impact of the options considered.
-As part of the call over process the Council's Principal Officer (Environment) is given sight of all papers for comment, every decision taken must have regard to the need to reduce the council's and the Island's carbon footprint.
+It forms the basis for developing the overall budget, and any contingencies that need to be put in place for any unavoidable service pressures that may arise. - All committee reports require an assessment of the options considered and their impact on the key priorities of the council: - ✓ Provision of affordable housing for Island residents - ✓ Responding to climate change and enhancing the biosphere - ✓ Economic recovery and reducing poverty - ✓ Impact on young people and future generations - As part of the call over process the Council's key advisers for the relevant priority are given sight of all papers for comment.
+Every decision taken must have regard to the priorities of the council.